Unspeakable: The Tulsa Race Massacre: Reception

+Reviews

 Eboni Njoku, writing for The Horn Book Magazine, commented on how Weatherford took "[g]reat care" to describe the community that lived in what was known as the "Black Wall Street" and praised the "[s]mall details" present in the writing, which "add to the authenticity of the narrative".
 Njoku also praised Cooper's illustrations, due to "the sepia-toned images resembling historical photographs."
 A review published in The School Library Journal further adds that the "illustrations are infused with a personal connection", as Cooper's grandfather would tell him stories about the Tulsa race massacre.

 Publishers Weekly highlighted the fact the book focuses not only on "the attack, but also on the positive achievements of the Black business owners, lawyers, and doctors".
 Kirkus Reviews called Unspeakable a "somber, well-executed addition to the history as the incident approaches its 100th anniversary."

-Unspeakable was recognized with a Caldecott Honor for its illustrations and the Coretta Scott King Award was given to both Weatherford and Cooper.
-The book was also a Sibert Medal Honor and was longlisted for the National Book Awards.
+Awards and honors

+Unspeakable is a Junior Library Guild book.

+In 2021, Kirkus Reviews, The New York Times Book Review, the New York Public Library, and NPR named Unspeakable one of the best picture books of the year.
+The Horn Book Magazine named it among the year's best nonfiction books, and the Chicago Public Library named it among the year's "Best Informational Books for Older Readers".

+The same year, Booklist included Unspeakable on their "Booklist Editors' Choice: Books for Youth" list.
+The following year, they included it on their "Top 10 History for Youth" list.
+It was also considered a notable children's book by the Association for Library Service to Children, Capitol Choices, and the International Literacy Association (CL/R SIG).

+Controversy

+Oklahoma passed House Bill 1775 (2021), which restricts teaching concepts that could cause students to feel "discomfort, guilt, anguish or any other form of psychological distress on account of his or her race or sex".
+Unspeakable has been restricted because of this bill in the very state where this riot took place.